alorence/django-modern-rpc/docs/config/backends.rst

 .. versionadded:: 2.0

-Django-modern-rpc can be configured to use different backends to deserialize incoming RPC requests and serialize response data into the correct RPC response format.
-Using a custom backend can help implement non-standard behavior (for example, allowing serialization of additional types) or improve performance.
+Django-modern-rpc can be configured to use different backends to deserialize incoming RPC requests and serialize response data into the right RPC format.
+Using a custom backend can help implement non-standard behaviors (for example, allowing serialization of additional types) or improve performance.

 To compare backend performance, django-modern-rpc provides a benchmark test suite that is automatically run